 This year, the Mission Societies we work with are:

 - Church Missionary Society (CMS) - Working in over 50 countries.
 Steve and Catriona Bennett are out Mission Partners in Rwanda.
 Steve is a full time surgeon, training local doctors and Catriona is an anaesthetist, training part time.
-They live in Gabini, Rwanda with their daughter Hannah.
+They live in Gabini, Rwanda with their daughters Hannah and Rachel.

 - Christian Aid - The aim of Christian Aid is to end poverty, working with local partner charities, equipping families and communities to lift themselves out of poverty.